asphalt2018/gulp-pixel2rem/README.md

 });
 ```

-finally it will auto genreate the following code in your html file
+finally it will auto generate the following code in your html file
 ```javascript
 <script>
     var customWidth = innerWidth;